klubert-david/angular-skolenie/Zadanie12.md

   * Use the router’s `navigate` method to redirect to the `/cart` page
 * In the `product-item` component template, add a `<button>` with the text: `➕ Pridať do košíka` that calls `toCart()` on click
 * Remove the unnecessary test `addToCart` call from the `ngOnInit` method
+* Remove totalPrice from `product-list` component and add the same logic to the `cart-list`